 Figure 1.
-ESB components.
+ESB components

 The figure shows a source system (A), the RabbitMQ routing (Exchange and Queue), the transformation (Consumer) and the destination system (B).

 Figure 2.
-More consumers.
+More consumers

 The point of the ESB is the ability to allow more consumers to consume the same source data.
 The routing will create separate message instances for every consumer, thus the consumers are separated logically.
-In my case the consumers will be instantiated in Node.
-In enterprise level applications this component typically will be Mule flows or similar.
-And this is really a beauty about the pattern: Consumers could be created in different technologies and coexist without any problem, except from the monitoring and managing challenges this would create.
+In my case, the consumers will be instantiated in Node.
+In enterprise level applications, this component typically will be Mule flows or similar.
+And this is really a beauty about the pattern: Consumers could be created in different technologies and coexist without any problem, except from the monitoring and managing challenges, this would create.

-My choice of NodeJS as application framework makes sense for the parts that has to do with presentation and management, but the single threaded nature of NodeJS makes it very ill suited for the consumers part, as this will create dependencies and vulnerability across the consumers.
+My choice of NodeJS as application framework makes sense for the parts that have to do with presentation and management, but the single threaded nature of NodeJS makes it very ill suited for the consumers part, as this will create dependencies and vulnerability across the consumers.
 One consumer may take the entire program down and take all other consumers down with it.

-For demonstration purposes I will create and include a consumer application in Go, which has a completely different threading model and is much better suited for this purpose.
+For demonstration purposes, I will create and include a consumer application in Go, which has a completely different threading model and is much better suited for this purpose.
 In an enterprise setup, you would probably like to ensure the encapsulation of the individual flows even more, like packaging each flow as a stand-alone component, complete with its own runtime environment.
-In Mule 4.0 it is possible to run individual flows in their own Docker container, effectively preventing one flow from jeopardizing another.
+In Mule 4.0, it is possible to run individual flows in their own Docker container, effectively preventing one flow from jeopardizing another.

 The above ESB design will receive messages, distribute them, transform them and deliver them to their proper destinations.
 It will however not log what came in and what went out - the requirement mentioned in the introduction.

 The basic requirement to satisfy enquiries from system owner stakeholders is to be able to log the message that the source system delivered as well as the message that the destination system received.
-For debugging reasons it may be relevant to log states of the message at points in between these two messages, and it may be well worth logging the response from the destination system upon delivery - if such a response is given.
+For debugging reasons, it may be relevant to log states of the message at points in between these two messages, and it may be well worth logging the response from the destination system upon delivery - if such a response is given.

 Figure 3.
-Relevant points at which to log messages.
+Relevant points at which to log messages